ACSA AND UNIVERSITY OF TEXAS DISTINGUISHED PROFESSOR

 areas of interestDesign; Construction; Mexican architecture and architectural history; the role of architects in the shaping of cities in the U.S. and abroad

-Prior to forming Miró Rivera Architects, Juan Miró worked in Spain with his father Antonio Miró on a wide range of projects and at Gwathmey Siegel and Associates in New York City from 1991-1996.
+Prior to settling in Austin, Professor Miró worked on the design of a wide range of projects in Spain with his late father, Antonio Miró, and at Gwathmey Siegel and Associates in New York City from 1991-1996.